Mindfulness changes the way you see people.

 According to new research, there are some people who do not become more compassionate after meditation practice.
 In fact – somehow, bizarrely – it seems that meditation can actually turn some people into assholes.1 Or, at least, into bigger assholes than they already were.

-And wrapping our heads around this strange fact is necessary if we want to ensure we practice meditation in a way that does bring out our better angels.
+And wrapping our heads around this strange fact is necessary if we want to practice meditation in a way that does bring out our better angels.

 So how could meditation make you worse, if you were so inclined?
-Well, as meditation erodes your fears, anxieties and insecurities you might well reach a state where you don’t worry about anything; including other people or what they think of you.
-For all that “not caring what other people think of you” is held up as a virtue in our culture, a healthy fear of the opinion of others is in fact a key part of what makes us consider other people’s feelings in the first place.
+Well in this scenario, as meditation erodes your fears, anxieties and insecurities, you might well reach a state where you don’t worry about anything; including other people or what they think of you.
+And for all that “not caring what other people think of you” is held up as a virtue in our culture, a healthy fear of the opinion of others is in fact a key part of what makes us consider other people’s feelings in the first place.

 A lack of this kind of fear is a distinguishing trait of sociopaths.